-B. Photography Birdwatching Expedition
+B. Photography Birdwatching Expedition (Groups only)

 A. US$4,600 USD per person, double occupancy, not including airfare, singles extra.
-Inquire about Single Supplement.
+Enquire about Single Supplement.
 Birding emphasis.
 Natural history and birdwatching leader.
-Please email firstname.lastname@example.org to get a quote.
+Please email email@example.com to get a quote.
 Birding emphasis.
 Natural history and birdwatching leader.
 Single Supplement $600 USD

 B. US$5,600 per person, double occupancy, not including airfare, singles extra.
 Single Inquire about Single Supplement.
 Birding emphasis.
 Natural history and birdwatching leader.
-Please email email@example.com to get a quote.
+Please email firstname.lastname@example.org to get a quote.
 Photography & Birding emphasis.
 Led by National Geographic Creative photographer Kike Calvo, a Natural history and birdwatching leader plus local experts on each location.
-It includes presentations on photography, photo critiques and photography training.
+It includes presentations on photography, photo critiques, and photography training.

 GROUP SIZE: 8 participants, not including leaders.
 Remember we also specialize in private-customized expeditions for birders & nature photographers.
-If you want us to help organize a private tour for you, please write us.
+If you want us to help organize a private tour for you, please write to us.

-ACCOMODATIONS: Lodging will consist of a mix of 3-4 star hotels in cities and basic lodges at the more rural destinations.
+ACCOMMODATIONS: Lodging will consist of a mix of 3-4 star hotels in cities and basic lodges at the more rural destinations.
 Our hotel in Los Nevados has natural hot springs, but be advised it is situated at 11,000 feet in elevation.
-There is a river near the lodge at Montezuma and a pool at the hotel in Buga, so pack your swim wear!
-The lodges do have the luxury of hot showers (almost always), three great meals a day, and they work on a birders schedule so we can be out in the morning early and have a siesta in the heat of the day after lunch.
+There is a river near the lodge at Montezuma and a pool at the hotel in Buga, so pack your swimwear!
+The lodges do have the luxury of hot showers (almost always), three great meals a day, and they work on a birder’s schedule so we can be out in the morning early and have a siesta in the heat of the day after lunch.
 We expect relative comfort and great local food but, as tourism is in its infancy in Colombia, do not expect fancy 5-star type lodges.
 We will have purified or bottled drinking water available throughout the trip.